-- 1. To maximize access to programs and services, including any current or future "off-site" instructional locations, enhance facilities and technology: - calibrate facility renovations or any new construction to enrollment projections and the Strategic Enrollment Management Plan; - improve information technology infrastructure, which includes an approach to the total cost of ownership, in accordance with a Technology Master Plan; - develop an integrated contingency and recovery plan, which will enable the College to respond to crises, emergencies, and disruptive events while continuing to execute its initiatives and meet its mission; - consider continued investments in state-of-the-art technologies to respond to an ever-changing technology landscape; - consider deploying artificial intelligence tools, such as chatbots, which are designed to help students through complex matriculation processes and access critical student support services; - in light of the expansion of remote services and online offerings, include flexible instructional strategies that minimize or mitigate students' needs for technology off campus; - as many students are working parents, conduct an in-depth analysis of current and future childcare needs to inform possible enhancements to childcare facilities; ensure that students have access to childcare services whenever classes are in session; and, - in light of housing costs and students' housing insecurities, explore options for low-cost student housing. - 2.
-To ensure that facilities support the highest quality delivery of instruction and student services: - consider building or renovating current spaces in ways that strategically co-locate services for students, including programs that address students' basic needs (e.g., housing, food, health services, mental health services, legal services); - deploy universal design principles to all learning and working environments, which are usable by all people without the need for adaptation or specialized design; - to facilitate a collaborative team-based (or "case management") approach to student success, consider co-locating Guided Pathways instructional faculty, counselors, and support staff to help students easily access the full range of assistance they need; - consider office space for adjunct faculty, who are the majority of faculty and serve the greatest number of students, and ensure that adjunct faculty have access to the technological tools needed to maintain communications with their students; and, - to enhance student connections, build, renovate, or redesign student gathering spaces (exterior and buildings), meeting rooms, tutoring and supplemental instruction spaces, and "quiet zones" for studying, relaxation, or meditation.
+1. To maximize access to programs and services, including any current or future "off-site" instructional locations, enhance facilities and technology:

+- calibrate facility renovations or any new construction to enrollment projections and the strategic enrollment management plan; - improve information technology infrastructure, which includes an approach to the total cost of ownership, in accordance with a Technology Master Plan; - consider investing in state-of-the-art telepresence (video-collaboration technology) or similar technologies that deliver high-definition video and stereophonic sound to link students, faculty, and staff from multiple locations and enable real-time collaborations for both instructional and student support purposes; - as many students are working parents, conduct an in-depth analysis of current and future childcare needs to inform possible enhancements to childcare facilities; ensure that students have access to childcare services whenever classes are in session; and, - in light of housing costs and students' housing insecurities, explore options for low-cost student housing.

+2. To ensure that facilities support the highest quality delivery of instruction and student services:

+- consider building or renovating current spaces in ways that strategically co-locate services for students, including programs that address students' basic needs (e.g., housing, food, health, services, mental health services, legal services); - to facilitate a collaborative team-based (or "case management") approach to student success, consider co-locating Guided Pathways instructional faculty, counselors, and support staff to help students easily access the full range of assistance they need; - consider office space for adjunct faculty, who are the majority of faculty and serve the greatest number of students, and ensure that adjunct faculty have access to the technological tools needed to maintain communications with their students; and, - to enhance student connections, build, renovate, or redesign student gathering spaces (exterior and buildings), meeting rooms, tutoring and supplemental instruction spaces, and "quiet zones" for studying, relaxation, or meditation.